Yatinanand99/Computer-Vision/README.md

 The Data needed is EnglishHnd.tgz for Hand Written, EnglishFnt.tgz for Computerized Fonts.

 The Data is then merged according to the need.

+# Project 7 Car Number Plate Detection and Alphanumberic Recognition

+Input Images : Images of random Cars Front or Back with Number Plate in it.

+Output : Images of corresponding Number Plates with the Recognized Alphanumerics in English.

+Processing :

+1. Create edged image of car so that edges can be identified.

+2. Find where there is 4 edges with a parameter for good results.

+3. Applying various Visual Effects and Finding contours etc for detecting the Alphanumeric.

+4. Recognizing the Alphanumerics and labeling them on the image.